jjvanzon/JJs-Reference-Architecture/layers.md

 Business Layer
 --------------

 What is business logic?
-Basically anything that is not [presentation](#presentation-layer), [data access](#data-layer) or [infrastructure](#perpendicular-layers), might be considered *business logic*.
-It defines the *rules* of a system, like the internal, mechanical parts.
+Basically anything that is not [presentation](#presentation-layer), [data access](#data-layer) or [infrastructure](#perpendicular-layers), might be considered the *business logic*.
+It's the *rules* of a system.
+It's like the internal, mechanical parts.
 It might be split up into the following things:

 <img src="images/business-layer.png" width="357" />